CSTR-Edinburgh/ophelia/doc/recipe_semisupervised.md

 (Note: all sentences are currently seeded with the same start (all zeros from padding) so all babbled outputs will be identical)

+### Fine tuning

-# Fine tuning with text as conventional model on transcribed subset (1000 sentences) of the data:
+Fine tune with text as conventional model on transcribed subset (1000 sentences) of the data:

 ```
  ./util/submit_tf.sh ./train.py -c ./config/lj_05.cfg -m t2m